Atoms meet symbols: Introduction

 Let \( X \) be a smooth projective variety of dimension \( n \) over a field \( k \) of characteristic zero.
 Its function field, denoted \( k(X) \), consists of rational functions defined on \( X \).
 The variety $X$ is called \emph{rational} if it is birationally equivalent to \( \mathbb{P}^n \), meaning that \( k(X) \) is isomorphic to the purely transcendental field \( k(x_1, \ldots, x_n) \).

 Given two smooth projective varieties \( X \) and \( Y \) of dimension \( n \) over a field \( k \) with characteristic zero, we say that they are \emph{birationally equivalent} if there exists an isomorphism between their function fields, \( k(X) \cong k(Y) \) identical on $k$.
-In general, it is a challenging task that specialists have devoted significant effort to: either constructing explicit birational morphisms between smooth projective varieties or producing new birational invariants (cf. \cites{bira-book-2020, birkar2017birationalgeometryalgebraicvarieties, birkar2012lecturesbirationalgeometry, bira-book-2023, Voisin_2002, Voisin2014, Voisin2016StableBI, Voisin2019}).
+Experts have devoted significant efforts to the challenging task of constructing explicit birational morphisms between smooth projective varieties or of producing new birational invariants (cf. \cites{kresch2026invariantsequivariantbirationalgeometry,bira-book-2020, birkar2017birationalgeometryalgebraicvarieties, birkar2012lecturesbirationalgeometry, bira-book-2023, Voisin_2002, Voisin2014, Voisin2016StableBI, Voisin2019}).
 In this paper, we will always assume $k=\C$.
 The whole story can be generalized to non-algebraically closed fields of characteristic zero using a version of the motivic Galois group due to Y.Andr\'{e}, see \cite{katzarkovpantevyu} for more details.

 \